- Video: Ectopic Pregnancy – Reasons, Symptoms and Treatment

-- Blood tests: As explained previously, blood hCG levels are analysed that are usually expressed during pregnancy.
-This is done when the ectopic pregnancy is not identified during an ultrasound
+- Blood Tests: As explained previously, blood hCG levels are analysed that are usually expressed during pregnancy.
+This is done when the ectopic pregnancy is not identified during an ultrasound.

-- Keyhole surgery: This is a simple laparoscopic technique that can make the visualisation of the cervix and fallopian tube easier with the help of general anaesthetics.
-This helps you stay aware of cervix pregnancy if required
+- Keyhole Surgery: This is a simple laparoscopic technique that can make the visualisation of the cervix and fallopian tube easier with the help of general anaesthetics.
+This helps you stay aware of cervix pregnancy if required.

 In an ectopic pregnancy, there is no way that the embryo will survive.
 And the bigger it gets, the greater the risk for the mother.
-As the fertilized egg cannot be transplanted to the uterus either, the only option is to terminate the pregnancy.
+As the fertilised egg cannot be transplanted to the uterus either, the only option is to terminate the pregnancy.

 The treatments usually employed are:

-In some cases, if the symptoms are not profound then you are not given any medication or treatment.
+In some cases, if the symptoms are not profound, then you are not given any medication or treatment.
 This is usually preferred so that you will not have to suffer the medical side-effects.
-You are however closely monitored, and your pregnancy will mostly dissolve on its own.
-There is mild discomfort that comes along with this method but will be taken care of
+You are, however, closely monitored, and your pregnancy will mostly dissolve on its own.
+There is mild discomfort that comes along with this method, but will be taken care of.

 A dose of methotrexate is injected into your system and will stop the embryo from growing.
-This will also be closely monitored by your doctor and a second dose will be provided if deemed necessary.
+This will also be closely monitored by your doctor, and a second dose will be provided if deemed necessary.
 There are certain side-effects to this as well, and you will have to exercise some caution that your doctor will explain to you

-- After having been treated with methotrexate, doctors will advise you to use contraception for at least three months as the drug is still present in your body and can harm your child in case of conception
+- After having been treated with methotrexate, doctors will advise you to use contraception for at least three months as the drug is still present in your body and can harm your child in case of conception.

-- You are also asked to refrain from drinking alcohol as it can react with methotrexate and cause serious damage to your liver
+- You are also asked to refrain from drinking alcohol as it can react with methotrexate and cause serious damage to your liver.

 Doctors resort to surgery only when internal bleeding is detected.
 It involves the removal of the fallopian tube where the pregnancy is found.
 This is done with the help of laparoscopy, and there are two types of keyhole surgeries carried out:

 - Salpingostomy: A small cut is made in the fallopian tube that is used to remove the ectopic growth.
-The cut is then left to heal on its own or is stitched
+The cut is then left to heal on its own or is stitched.

 - Salpingectomy: The part of the fallopian tube where the ectopic growth is seen is removed, and the remaining length of the tube is reconnected.
-This is done when the ectopic pregnancy has ruptured and damaged the fallopian tube
+This is done when the ectopic pregnancy has ruptured and damaged the fallopian tube.

 In the above-discussed cases, one of the possible side effects is the rupturing of your fallopian tubes.
 At this point, surgery is performed, and your fallopian tube is either fixed or removed based on the extent of the damage.